-The evaluation included a visual inspection, Fourier transform infrared spectrometry (FTIR) analysis on water stains on the masonry walls, borescope inspection through roof and wall assemblies, measurements of interior relative humidities and temperatures, measurement of interior-exterior pressure differentials, and exploratory openings made through the roof assembly.
+The evaluation included a visual inspection, fourier transform infrared spectrometry (FTIR) analysis on water stains on the masonry walls, borescope inspection through roof and wall assemblies, measurements of interior relative humidities and temperatures, measurement of interior-exterior pressure differentials, and exploratory openings made through the roof assembly.
 Analyses were performed to evaluate condensation potential through the roof and wall assemblies under actual and design conditions.
 Condensation rates were calculated for each case.
-Results of the evaluation indicated presence of condensed moisture as direct cause of the observed water stains, reported leaks and masonry efflorescence.
+Results of the evaluation indicated that the presence of condensed moisture was the direct cause of the observed water stains, reported leaks, and masonry efflorescence.